Skip Ribbon Commands

 Mothers of premature babies produce breast milk that is slightly different in composition, at least for the first several weeks.
 This difference is designed to meet your baby's particular needs.
 Premature breast milk is higher in protein and minerals, such as salt, and contains different types of fat that your baby can more easily digest and absorb.

-The fat in human milk helps to enhance the development of a baby's brain and neurologic tissues, which is especially important for premature infants.
-Human milk is easier for them to digest than formula.
-It also avoids exposing their immature intestinal lining to the cow's milk proteins that are found in baby formula created for premature infants.
 Premature babies who are breastfed are less likely to develop intestinal infections than are babies who are formula-fed.
 The breast milk you produce in the first few days contains high concentrations of antibodies to help your baby fight infection.
 Even if your baby cannot breastfeed yet, expressing breast milk from the beginning will ensure that your milk supply is kept up until your baby is able to nurse.

 Breastfeeding support for you and your preemie

-Your first step in providing your baby with breast milk is to enlist the support of professionals on the medical team who will care for your infant at the hospital.
-Notify your baby's pediatrician and neonatologist, if one is caring for your baby, that you want to breastfeed and to provide your expressed breast milk for your baby.
+Tell your baby's pediatrician and neonatologist, if one is caring for your baby, that you want to breastfeed and to provide your expressed breast milk for your baby.
 Your doctors can arrange to have your expressed milk fed to your baby or for you to breastfeed your infant in the neonatal intensive care unit (NICU).

 Many hospitals now provide private areas for nursing and trained specialists to assist breastfeeding mothers.
-These experienced members of your support team can show you how to assemble and use an electric breast pump, teach you to express milk efficiently, and give you advice on storing breast milk.
+These experienced members of your support team can show you how to assemble and use an electric breast pump, teach you to express milk efficiently and give you advice on storing breast milk.
 As your baby gets more mature, if you are able to directly breastfeed, they can help you adjust your nursing position to your infant's small size.

 Expressing breast milk

-If your newborn is too small or ill to breastfeed at first, or if a birth condition prevents them from breastfeeding directly, a hospital-grade electric breast pump is an effective option to express milk and establish and maintain an adequate milk supply.
+If your newborn is too small or ill to breastfeed at first—or if a birth condition prevents them from breastfeeding directly—a hospital-grade electric breast pump is an effective option to express milk and establish and maintain an adequate milk supply.
 Your hospital will provide you with a pump while you are there, and you can rent or purchase one to use at home later.

-The pump you use should create a milking action and not simply be a sucking device.
-Beginning as soon as possible after your baby's birth, express your milk at regular intervals, at approximately the times when your baby would usually feed.
-Aim to pump at least 6 to 8 times a day; this provides nipple stimulation and encourages milk production.
+Aim to pump at least 6 to 8 times a day.
+This provides nipple stimulation and encourages milk production.
 You should pump at regular intervals throughout the night for the first few weeks, not going for more than 4 or 5 hours without pumping.
 If you wake up each morning and your breasts feel full, then you are sleeping too long through the night; this fullness will actually decrease your milk production.

 Maintaining your breast milk supply